jpsalado92/golearn/matt4biz_course/go_class_34_mechanical_sympathy.md

 ## Other costs

-- False sharing: Cores fight over cache lines for different variables.
+- **False sharing**: Cores fight over cache lines for different variables.
 - Disk access
+- Virtual memory & its cache
+- Context switching between processes
 - Garbage collection, solve it by:
   - Reduce the unnecessary allocations
   - Reduce embedded pointers in objects
   - Paradoxically, you may want a larger heap to reduce garbage collection frequency.

-- Virtual memory & its cache
-- Context switching between processes

 ## Optimization in Go

 Go encourages good desing, you can choose:

-- To allocate contiguo
+- To allocate contiguously or not
 - To copy or not to copy
 - To allocate on the stack or heap (sometimes)
 - To be synchronous or asynchronous